DLT-Corpus: A Large-Scale Text Collection for the Distributed Ledger Technology Domain: Datasets

 \paragraph{Processing} We parsed PDFs to Markdown using PyMuPDF4LLM,\footnote{\url{https://pypi.org/project/pymupdf4llm/}} filtered for English-only content using FastText \cite{Joulin2017BagClassification}, and removed outliers that were either too short ($<$ 500 tokens) or too long ($>$ 40k tokens), retaining 112,911 documents.

 \paragraph{Domain filtering} To ensure relevance, we fine-tuned BERT-base-cased\footnote{\url{https://huggingface.co/google-bert/bert-base-cased}} on the \ac{ner} dataset from \cite{HernandezCruz2025EvolutionLiterature} and predicted domain-specific entities in each document.
 We filtered documents based on prediction quality by calculating: (1) the number of predicted entities per document, (2) the maximum prediction score, and (3) the median prediction score across all entities.
-Documents were retained if they had a maximum prediction score above $0.995$ or a median prediction score at or above the scientific literature subset-wide median, ensuring high confidence in domain-specific content while maintaining reasonable coverage.
+Documents were retained if they had a maximum prediction score above $0.995$ or a median prediction score at or above the subset-wide median for the scientific literature, ensuring high confidence in domain-specific content while maintaining reasonable coverage.
 This filtering step, combined with duplicate removal, reduced the dataset to 38,010 documents.